qykr/tcg-analysis/USAGE_INSTRUCTIONS.md

 ## Notes

-- The script will process all problems in `output.csv`
+- The script will process all problems in `validation_problems.json`
 - If `responses.json` already exists, it will append new entries
 - Duplicate problem IDs are automatically skipped
 - Each reasoning trace includes step-by-step problem analysis and solution strategy